 According to Aon Hewitt’s model, he “Says, Stays and Strives” (fig.), so he should be engaged.

 On some other occasions, remote from other ears, the story had a more bitter taste.
 As a successful and reliable workhorse, this manager was attracting a bit more workload and more often than ordinary, some delicate problems to solve.

 Occasionally I even could hear him say things like “unfortunately I haven’t enough time to find a new job” or sharp criticism about top management, reservation about relationships among the company.

 What?
 This brilliant manager is not that happy with his job nor very confident with a long term commitment?
 But every sign so far depicted the happy engaged employee!

 Therefore my own reservation about trying to assess employees’ engagement through the signs.
-Among them some may fake their engagement, camouflage their real feelings and thoughts, waiting the best moment for their coming out.
+Among the employees, some may fake their engagement, camouflage their real feelings and thoughts, waiting the best moment for their “coming out”.

-I don’t mean to distrust enquiries and studies, this example demonstrates that such assessments need to be done through third parties, with private interviews and anonymous results in order to grasp the mood and postures among an organization.
+I don’t mean to distrust inquiries and studies, this example demonstrates that such assessments need to be done through third parties, with private interviews and anonymous results in order to grasp the true mood and see past apparent postures among an organization.